motleyagency/devday-tutorials/docs/02_graphqlify.md

   }
 ```

 Next we need to implement other types too, like User, ImageType, Caption, Likes, Comments and such!
 If you look at the JSON response, you'll notice that some types are used in many ways!
-For example `User` type is the same type as the responses for the field `form`.
+For example `User` type is the same type as the responses for the field `from`.

 ```graphql
   type Caption {